10 Things to Do in the Coromandel with Kids© Glass Bottom Boat Whitianga

 7. Do Archery Tag, Kids Quad Biking and More

 Let the kids loose at the family adventure park, Fun Zone Whitianga.
 Younger kids love the “Kidz Quadz”, miniature quad bikes that they can ride around a fun track, while “Soccer Golf” is a fun sport for the whole family.
-There’s beginner’s archery, outdoor laser tag, target paintball shooting, clay bird shooting and a 4WD buggy tour taking you around the amazing grounds of the park through native bush and across the Kaimarama River.
+There’s beginner’s archery, outdoor laser tag, target paintball shooting, clay bird shooting and a 4WD buggy tour that takes you around the amazing grounds of the park through native bush and across the Kaimarama River.

-Location: 108 Kaimarama Road, Whitianga
+Location: 108 Kaimarama Road, Whitianga.

-8. Play with Unusual Inventions at The Waterworks
+8. Play with Unusual Inventions at The Waterworks and Check Out Waiau Falls

-Location: 471 309 Road, Waiau
+Location: 471 309 Road, Waiau.

 9. Dig Your Own Hot Pool at Hot Water Beach